 Can I ship door-to-door (DDP) from China to Kenya?

 Yes.
 Many importers choose door-to-door services for simpler budgeting and delivery coordination.
-DDP (Delivered Duty Paid) usually includes ocean freight, customs clearance, and last-mile delivery, but the final scope depends on cargo type, declared value, and destination requirements.
+Dantful’s DDP service usually includes ocean freight, KRA customs clearance, and last-mile delivery, handling all the complex local requirements for you.

 What information do I need to get an accurate quote?

-Prepare the cargo name, HS code (if available), total cartons, gross weight, volume (CBM), whether it contains batteries/dangerous goods, preferred Incoterms (EXW/FOB/CIF/DDP), and your pickup/delivery addresses.
+Prepare the cargo name, HS code, total cartons, gross weight, volume (CBM), whether it contains batteries/dangerous goods, preferred Incoterms (EXW/FOB/CIF/DDP), and your pickup/delivery addresses.
 The more complete the details, the fewer pricing surprises later.

 References